jamdoran/scanned_film_alignment/README.md

-# scanned_film_alignment
+# film_adjuster
-Align scanned movie reels
+Adjust scanned film to account for sprocket misalignment

+Take a scanned movie, extract frames to jpeg, adjust each image to center on sprocket, write out adjusted images and recombine to movie file